nyu-popl-fa23/in-class-code/README.md

 ### Importing a Scala sbt Project into Intellij

+Before importing a Scala project, please make sure that you have the Scala plugin installed.

 To import the Scala sbt project for the in-class-code into Intellij, do the following:

 * Open Intellij and proceed with one of the following two options: